sjbennett123/gloryforthefist/content/rules/formal_magic.md

 ---

 title: "NERO Formal Magic"
 date: 2022-11-10T10:33:21-05:00
 draft: false
 ---

 Welcome to the NERO® Formal Magic System©.
 The system may be modified from time to time by NERO International.
-Suggestions for modifications to these rules should be directed to NERO International at jvalenti@nerolarp.com with “NERO FORMAL MAGIC” as the subject.
+Suggestions for modifications to these rules should be directed to NERO International at <jvalenti@nerolarp.com> with “NERO FORMAL MAGIC” as the subject.
 These rules may not be modified in any way by the NERO chapters, nor can any game effects change the way these rules work.
 Local chapters may not alter the mechanics of any of the rules contained in this rulebook.
 This includes “weekend” effects as well as “area-specific” effects.
 None of these types of effects are ever allowed under any circumstances.
 Scrolls may not contain modifications or flaws of any kind, except to make the scroll unable to be copied or destructible.
 The scrolls listed here may not be changed in any way.
 If used, they must be used exactly as written.
 Urgent questions and interpretations of these rules will be left to the local Formal Magic marshal.
 Any questions, interpretations, and local rulings should be brought to the attention of NERO International, which serves as final arbitrator of these rules.
 NERO International will not overturn decisions made by the local Formal Magic Marshal unless it is absolutely necessary, although wording may be added to the system to negate any confusion in the future.

 ## Definition of Basic Terms

 The following is a definition of terms used throughout this document:

-**Affinity**: When a transform(not curse of transformation) is cast cast on a spirit it leaves a mark called an “Affinity”.
-The affinity is specific to the transform creature of the scroll cast and level of the scroll.
+**Affinity**: When a transform (not a curse of transformation) is cast on a spirit, it leaves a mark called an “Affinity.”
+The affinity is specific to the transformed creature, the scroll cast, and the level of the scroll.

-The duration is permanent, and will remain even after the transform that left it has expired.
+The duration is permanent and will remain even after the transform that left it has expired.

-Affinities are needed to upgrade Transforms, once you have a 7th lvl affinity you can upgrade to an 8th, even if your 7th level transform has expired.
-Once you have a 8th lvl you can cast a 7th 8th or 9th lvl of the appropriate creature.
+Affinities are needed to upgrade transforms.
+Once you have a 7th-level affinity, you can upgrade to an 8th, even if your 7th-level transform has expired.
+Once you have an 8th-level affinity, you can cast a 7th-, 8th-, or 9th-level transform of the appropriate creature.

 It does not count against a character’s spirit effect limit.